masaun/keep-stake-pooling/README.md

-# keep-pooling-stake
+# Keep Stake Pooling

 ***
-## 【Introduction of keep-pooling-stake】
+## 【Introduction of Keep Stake Pooling】
-- This is a smart contract for ...
+- This is a smart contract for the Keep Stake Pooling.

+- Keep Stake Pooling is that:
+  - set up a system to allow smaller Keep owners to delegate a stake lower than the current minimum Keep stake.
+  - It can be combined with others to reach the current minimum stake and run a node.
+  - Previous work similar to this is referenced below.
+Contributions building on said work will also be accepted specifically reducing the min stake amount below 20k into the pool or making it non custodial.

 &nbsp;